Zren/OpenUserJS.org/STYLEGUIDE.md

 #### Coerced Types

-Where a value may not be the format you expect, use unary `+` operators to convert the value.
+Where a value might not be the format you expect, use explicit typing:

 ```javascript
 var number = 1,